The challenges of life can be overwhelming. Often, we see no way out. In the face of heartbreak and disappointment, what do we do?

 Our words are like seeds.
 What we speak determines what we eventually see as harvest.

 Why do we need to have patience?
-Because some of these promises might take some time before they manifest.
-There can be various reasons why, either known or unknown.
-Regardless of what your situation looks like today, remember that He is faithful, and He has promised to never leave or forsake you.
+Because it might take some time for these promises to be accomplished.
+In fact, some of them might only be fully answered in eternity.
+Regardless of what your situation looks like today, remember that God is faithful, and he has promised to never leave or forsake you.